Even though many of you probably belong to a knitting club, have you ever thought about yarn bombing?

+Even though many of you probably belong to a knitting club, have you ever thought about yarn bombing?

     People who join knitting or crochet groups often group together to work on a project that can benefit their community and/or send a message.

-Some may see it as a form of graffiti, but really most yarn bombers do seek permission beforehand, so that their work can stay in pace for a few days, to get some recognition and shares on social media.
+    Some may see it as a form of graffiti, but really most yarn bombers do seek permission beforehand, so that their work can stay in place for a few days, to get some recognition and shares on social media.